 - Plan Toys Blocks – Made from sustainably harvested rubberwood trees paired with surplus sawdust chips that are thermally re-processed to form a durable wood, finished with E-Zero non-formaldehyde glue and non-toxic water-based dyes.

 - Baby Food Book – We have been following “recipes” in this book for Ford’s first foods and it has been so helpful!
 So far, Ford has been enjoying it too – every time he sees me defrost a jar of puree he starts kicking his legs and opening his mouth like a baby bird excited to eat.

 - Tender Leaf Toys Ice Cream Shop – Made from renewable rubber tree wood.
 Tender Leaf Toys plants a new tree for every toy purchased.
 Colored with non-toxic, water-based paint.

 - Manhattan Toy Wood Teether – Un-dyed and carefully constructed of sustainable wood.

 - Margaux & May Swaddles – 100% organic cotton muslin blankets

 - Green Toys Cookware and Dining Set – This cute cookware set is made in the U.S.A. from recycled plastic milk containers.

 SUSTAINABLE GIFTS FOR THE HOME:

 - Plant Therapy Essential Oils – this starter kit of oils from Plant Therapy are produced from organic plants, without chemicals, and by using a large amount of plant material such that the final product is extremely concentrated.
-I like to diffuse oils to scent my home, I add a few drops to your wool dryer balls to scent your laundry, scent DIY cleaners, or even help battle a cold.
+I like to diffuse oils to scent my home, I add a few drops to your wool dryer balls to scent your laundry or scent DIY cleaners.

 - Alpaca Throw – A gorgeous lightweight, warm throw made from 80% Peruvian Alpaca fur by Ecuadorian artisans.